Bucharest for Digital Nomads

 This was the first place that I stayed in Bucharest, and it was perfect.

 The room is on the third floor of an apartment block.
 From the outside the apartment block doesn't look great, but once you're inside it's lovely.
 It's a one-bedroom apartment, but the living area has ample space for yoga and other exercise.
-There's a TV and an air conditioner in both the bedroom and the living room, and the sofa is sufficiently comfortable that I often worked on it when on my laptop, even though there's a dining table and four chairs that you can use to setup an actual workspace.
+There's a TV and an air conditioner in both the bedroom and the living room, and the sofa is sufficiently comfortable that I often worked on it when on my laptop, even though there's a dining table and four chairs that you can use to set up an actual workspace.
 The wifi here in 2023 was the fastest I'd ever used, consistently having over 600mbps and 500mbps download and upload speeds respectively.
-The kitchen includes a large fridge/freezer, an oven and a cooker, and more cooking tools/utensils than you'd expect to find in an Airbnb.
+The kitchen includes a large fridge/freezer, an oven and a cooker, and more cooking tools/utensils than you expect to find in an Airbnb.
 In the bedroom you have a comfortable double bed with plenty of storage space, and there's a balcony that's really pleasant to sit on with a book and a cup of tea, provided the people on adjacent balconies aren't smoking (which they normally are).

 That alone would make it a five-star Airbnb, but what I really loved about this place is how much every little detail had been thought about by the host.
 So many snacks and drinks are included with the room.
 That includes nineteen different types of craft beer, one bottle of whiskey, two bottles of wine, many soft drinks, peanuts, crisps, chocolate, popcorn and even fresh fruit.
 If you then go into the bathroom cupboard you'll find every chemical you could need, from things you might expect like laundry detergent and shampoo, to things you're never going to need, like nail polish remover.
 In the bedroom cupboard you'll find more clean towels and sheets than you'll know what to do with, and search around the apartment and you'll find extension cords and converter plugs.